It would be 'stupid' not to maintain good relations with army: Imran Khan - ExBulletin

 Khan has said his criticism since his ouster has been aimed at individuals, not the military as an institution.

-“Miscalculations by military leaders should not be held against the institution as a whole.”
+“Miscalculations by military leaders should not be blamed on the institution as a whole.”

 On Wednesday, Khan offered to hold “conditional negotiations” with the military if “clean and transparent” elections were held and “false” charges against his supporters were dropped.